luphysics/PyMODAlib/README.md

 pip install -e .
 ```

 > **Note:** After making changes to PyMODAlib, you don't need to run the `pip install` command again.
-Any Python script which uses `import pymodalib` will reflect the changes immediately.
+Any Python script which imports `pymodalib` will reflect the changes immediately.

 Switching back to the release version of PyMODAlib is simple: